Can a Room Full of Energy Heal You? We Tried the EESystem (And Compared It to NeoRhythm)

 Our Personal Experience With the EESystem

-We tried a session at an EESystem location near us.
-The room was softly lit, filled with those futuristic towers, and smelled faintly of eucalyptus.
-Zak and I settled into our chairs.
+We tried a session at an EESystem location near us (you can find them on the EES website).
+The room was softly lit, filled with those futuristic towers, and smelled strongly of eucalyptus.
+Zak and I settled into our chairs that were very comfy.

-Afterward, I felt refreshed, like I’d just had a deep nap and a green juice simultaneously.
+Afterward, I felt refreshed, like I’d just had a deep nap and a green juice at the same time.
 Over the next couple of days, I slept unusually well.
 Zak said he felt “lighter,” though it could’ve been the nap talking.

 Enter NeoRhythm: The At-Home PEMF Headband